EricWay1024/Homological-Algebra-Notes/ha/1-cat.typ

 <all-finite-limits>
 #proof[@awodey[Proposition 5.21].]

-== Subobjects and quotient objects
+== Subobjects and Quotient Objects

 @awodey[Section 5.1].
 This section offers some new vocabulary to describe things we already have seen.